Domestic Abuse Prevention Strategy 2018-23

 - Do allow the child to be in control wherever possible, offer choices, go at her/his pace; ask the child what they want to happen next and ask what you can do to help.

-- Do allow children to be children and don't make them responsible for adult stuff!
+- Do allow children to be children and don't make them responsible for abusive behaviour.

 - Do prepare yourself for disclosures of abuse and domestic violence; be aware of other organisations who can offer support.
 Where appropriate give the child contact telephone numbers for her/him to access in their own time and ensure that you are aware of out-of-hours support in the event of an emergency

-- Do be aware of the link between Domestic Violence and Child Protection; be clear about your responsibilities with regard to child protection and ensure that the child understands what might happen.
+- Do be aware of the link between Domestic Abuse and Child Protection; be clear about your responsibilities with regard to child protection and ensure that the child understands what might happen.

 - Do be non-judgemental in your response to children; respond to each child's individual needs and be aware that children's experiences will differ depending on ability, age, culture, ethnicity, gender, race, religion or sexuality.